sphinx-contrib/multiversion/docs/configuration.rst

     sphinx-multiversion docs build/html --pre-build pwd

-You can pass multiple commands adding extra ``--pre-build`` tags.
+You can pass multiple commands by adding extra ``--pre-build`` tags.
 The commands run in order, from left to right:

 .. code-block:: python